Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index.md

 |7   |scale                      |Float                       |FALSE      |minvalue: 1<br>maxvalue: 10|N/A           |The scaling factor the app should use to change the size of the projecting view.|
 <br>

-(4) “remoteControlCapability” in the “SystemCapability” setting is described below.
+(4) "remoteControlCapability" in the "SystemCapability" setting is described below.
 The TOYOTA setting of Capability existing in the setting is described in (4) -1 to (4) -5 of this chapter.

 | No | NAME                          | TYPE                                  | MANDATORY | ADDITIONAL |TOYOTA Setting|DESCRIPTION|